Stream containers

 - An HTML element (Web).

-- Embed a single card view (
+- Embed a single card view on this screen, as per the instructions above.

 - Monitor the size of your single card view, using the appropriate callback:

-- When the single card view's height changes to a non-zero height, present the full-screen takeover;
+- When the single card view's height changes to a non-zero height, present the full-screen takeover.

 - When the single card view's height changes to zero, hide the full-screen takeover.